lisyce/StardewValleyMods/README.md

 ## Planned Features

+- Support for custom allergens
+- Public API and potential content pack framework to allow other mods to integrate more easily
+- Randomized allergens for an extra challenge
 - Configurable allergies for NPCs that influence gift tastes, dialogue, etc.
-- Public API and potential content pack framework to allow other mods to integrate more easily
-- Support for custom allergens
+- Compatibility with Stardew Valley Expanded and Ridgeside Village
 - Translation support